Tal3D/FlxAchievementSystem/README.md

 ]
 ```

+####3.
 In the constructor of your FlxGame class instantiate the FlxAchievementSystem:

 ```actionscript
 achievementSystem = new FlxAchievementSystem("name of save", achievements);
 ```

-Last add the FlxAchievementSystem to the Flixel plugins (also in the FlxGames' constructor):
+####4.
+Last add the FlxAchievementSystem to the Flixel plugins (also in the FlxGame's constructor):

 ```actionscript
 FlxG.addPlugin(achievementSystem);